-As past studies indicate that defects in the mitochondria, the cell’s energy generator, are key aspects of the AMD disease, scientists targeted the organelle to confront dry AMD therapeutically.
-The research team from the University of Minnesota Department of Ophthalmology published a study in Redox Biology, May 2020 where they treated mitochondrial dysfunction in cells from AMD patients with four molecules, N-acetyl-L-cysteine (NAC), Rapamycin, Pyrroloquinoline quinone (PQQ), and nicotinamide mononucleotide (NMN).
+As past studies indicate that defects in the mitochondria, the cell’s energy generator, are key aspects of the AMD disease, a new study shows that targeting the organelle can treat dry AMD.
+The research team from the University of Minnesota Department of Ophthalmology published a study in Redox Biology where they treated mitochondrial dysfunction in cells from AMD patients with four molecules: N-acetyl-L-cysteine (NAC), rapamycin, pyrroloquinoline quinone (PQQ), and nicotinamide mononucleotide (NMN).
 Cells from different AMD patients exhibited a distinct reaction to each drug suggesting the potential of developing personalized treatments for individuals with AMD.
 In other words, some treatments work in certain patients and not others so that clinicians could evaluate which treatments are most effective in each individual.

-The group of researchers chose the four molecules based on their effects on mitochondria.
-NAC increases energy molecules in cells, adenosine triphosphate (ATP) molecules, by protecting mitochondria from oxidative stress and increasing numbers of mitochondria which produce ATP.
-Researchers also identified PQQ as a potent molecule because of its ability to increase mitochondrial content in cells through stimulating mitochondria production.
-Besides increasing the number of mitochondria, inducing the disposal of defective mitochondria from the cell in a process called mitophagy with rapamycin also improves mitochondrial function.
-NMN boosts the concentration of a molecule called nicotinamide adenine dinucleotide (NAD+), which contributes to the production of cellular energy and promotion of cellular health.
+Ebeling and colleagues chose these four molecules based on their effects on mitochondria.
+NAC increases cellular amounts of energy molecule adenosine triphosphate (ATP) by protecting mitochondria from oxidative stress and thereby increasing the amount of mitochondria that produce ATP.
+PQQ is can increase mitochondrial content in cells through stimulating mitochondria production.
+Rapamycin increases the number of mitochondria and induces the disposal of defective mitochondria from the cell, a process called mitophagy.
+NMN boosts the concentration of a molecule called nicotinamide adenine dinucleotide (NAD+), which promotes cell production of energy and maintenance of health.

-Mitochondria produce ATP through a process called oxidative phosphorylation for energy throughout the body, and by measuring the ATP levels, scientists can evaluate how well the mitochondria function.
-Treatment of cells with the four molecules only improved mitochondrial function in some of the AMD patients.
-Rapamycin, PGG and NMN significantly increased ATP levels in patients’ retinal cells but NAC did not.
+By measuring the ATP levels, scientists can evaluate how well mitochondria function.
+Ebeling and colleagues treated donor eye cells with the four molecules, which only improved mitochondrial function in some of the AMD patients.
+Of the four molecules, rapamycin, PQQ, and NMN significantly increased ATP levels in patients’ retinal cells, whereas NAC did not.

-The scientists also compared the results from treatments with each of the four molecules and found PQQ as the most effective in improving mitochondrial function since PQQ treatment gave the most robust improvements in mitochondrial function.
-Although variability existed in the treatment responses, a particular molecule or combination of molecules could lead to better treatment responses.
+The University of Minnesota found that, out of the four molecules, PQQ was the most effective in improving mitochondrial function.
+Ebeling and colleagues posit that although variability existed in the treatment responses, a particular cocktail of molecules could lead to better treatment responses.